 Substance Misuse - Key Stage 5

-We target specific groups of young people who are the most at risk of not making a successful transition into adulthood.
-We also deliver statutory services, and operate across Gloucestershire through our youth support centres and mobile centres, as well as in schools, and with families and young people in their homes.
+They target specific groups of young people who are the most at risk of not making a successful transition into adulthood.
+They also deliver statutory services, and operate across Gloucestershire through our youth support centres and mobile centres, as well as in schools, and with families and young people in their homes.

-Our multi-disciplinary team is made up of youth workers and family support, health and careers specialists, social workers, police and probation officers.
-Acting as an integrated team, we identify young people who are most at risk, and intervene early to prevent issues and problems from escalating.
+Their multi-disciplinary team is made up of youth workers and family support, health and careers specialists, social workers, police and probation officers.
+Acting as an integrated team, they identify young people who are most at risk, and intervene early to prevent issues and problems from escalating.

 "More than 90% of young people supported by our team say it has made a difference to their lives."